 Some salon owners worry about offending loyal clients.
 "Margaret's been coming for twelve years, I can't ask her for a deposit."

-Margaret's not the problem.
-Margaret always shows up.
-And Margaret won't mind.
-She'll pay the deposit, it gets deducted from her bill at checkout, and she'll barely notice.
+Margaret's not the problem because she always shows up, and she won't mind paying a deposit that gets deducted from her bill at checkout.
+She'll barely notice.

 The cash flow bonus